 Many of the typical practices of a western lifestyle cause an overly acidic condition in the body known as acidosis.
 Acidosis leads to osteoporosis, arthritis, rheumatism, gout, premature ageing, problems with the respiratory and digestive organs, chronic headaches, chronic fatigue, difficulty concentrating, reflux, heartburn, eczema, and weight gain.

-These eight lifestyle habits directly conflict with the body’s ability to maintain its optimal pH balance and may be compromising your health:
+These seven lifestyle habits directly conflict with the body’s ability to maintain its optimal pH balance and may be compromising your health:

 Meat, dairy products, highly processed foods and sugar, as well as coffee, alcohol and soft drinks lead to an acid condition in the body when not balanced by enough water and alkaline-forming foods, such as fruit and vegetables.

 Many acid-forming foods are not harmful in themselves.
 On the contrary, foods like oils, nuts, and fish are essential for a healthy, balanced diet.
 Health problems only occur if the diet consists to a large extent of acid-forming foods.

 If there are insufficient alkaline-forming foods consumed in the diet, the excess acid will not be able to be eliminated and will be stored permanently in body tissue and fluids.
 This is where diseases such as arthritis, gout, and rheumatism start.
 It can also lead to weight gain and cellulite as the acids and waste materials are stored in fat cells.

 The large scale use of pesticides in agriculture and the use of antibiotics on livestock have raised the acid levels in our food supply, which is why more and more people are turning to organic food.
 The growing of organic food, whether fruit, vegetables or meat does not produce environmental pollution and soil depletion as conventional farming does.
 On the whole, organic food usually tastes better and has more vitamins and minerals.